Kareena25/TR102-Daily-Diary/README.md

 - Learned how to send data from hardware to cloud using HTTP request
 - Explored ThingSpeak as a real-time data visualization platform
 - Learned the practical use of API keys and response codes (like 200)

+---

+# 📝 Daily Diary – Day 5
+**📅 Date:** 1 july 2025

+## 📚 Topics Covered
+- Overview of photoresistor (LDR) and light detection
+- Basics of interfacing servo motor with Arduino
+- Understanding analog input using LDR
+- Introduction to PWM (Pulse Width Modulation) for servo control

+## ✅ Task Given
+- Task 1: Detect light using a photoresistor (LDR)
+- Task 2: Interface a servo motor with Arduino and control its angle

+## 💡 Key Learnings
+- Learned how a photoresistor changes resistance based on light intensity
+- Understood how Arduino reads analog signals from LDR
+- Explored how servo motors work using PWM signals from Arduino
+- Got familiar with basic interfacing techniques of sensors and actuators